armedi/cursorrules/core.md

 - Gather all the information you need to get context about the task.
 You may also ask the user clarifying questions to get a better understanding of the task.
 - Once you've gained more context about the user's request, you should architect a detailed plan for how you will accomplish the task.
 - Then you might ask the user if they are pleased with this plan, or if they would like to make any changes.
 Think of this as a brainstorming session where you can discuss the task and plan the best way to accomplish it.
-- DO NOT implement solution yet.
-- It's IMPORTANT that you DO NOT make any changes in this mode.
+- DO NOT implement the solution yet.
+It's IMPORTANT that you DO NOT make any changes in this mode.
-- Finally once it seems like you've reached a good plan, ask the user to switch you to ACT mode to implement the solution.
-Only switch to ACT mode after user confirm the plan.
+- Finally, once it seems like you've reached a good plan, ask the user to switch to ACT mode to implement the solution.
+Only switch to ACT mode after they confirm the plan.

 ```mermaid
 flowchart TD